tceron/profiling_haters2021/README.md

 ```
 python3 deploy.py
 ```
-And insert the requested information for either the Spanish or English datasets.
+And insert the requested information for either the Spanish or English dataset.

 ### References